Partou are proud to partner with UNICEF to support children worldwide

 Having supported UNICEF for many years through fundraising initiatives, we are delighted to announce that we are now an official partner of UNICEF.
-This strengthens collaboration with the United Nations agency – which has responsibility for delivering humanitarian and developmental assistance for children – to support targeted initiatives in the UK, giving more children the opportunity to grow and thrive.
+This strengthens collaboration with the United Nations agency, which works to protect the rights of children, provide humanitarian aid and ensure that every child can reach their full potential.
+Our partnership with UNICEF is supporting a portfolio of targeted early learning initiatives and broader flexible funding, ensuring more children have the right to the best possible start in life, nurturing/supporting their health, learning and development.

 Samantha Rhodes, Partou Managing Director, said: